warbe-maker/warbe-maker.github.io/_posts/2021-02-06-Programatically-updating-Excel-VBA-code.markdown

 ## Installation
 1. Download and open [CompMan.xlsb][1]
-2. Perform _Setup/Renew_ even if you not intend to use the Addin in order to setup the obligatory basic configuration which is required even when only the [CompMan.xlsb][1] is used
+2. Perform _Setup/Renew_ even if you not intend to use CompMan as Addin.
+Setting up the basic configuration is obligatory even when the [CompMan.xlsb][1] is directly used
-3. Follow the instructions to identify a _Serviced-RootFolder_ and a dedicated folder for the CompMan-Addin
+3. Follow the instructions to identify a _Serviced-RootFolder_ and a dedicated _CompMan-Addin-Folder_

 Once the Add-in is established it will automatically be loaded with the first Workbook opened having it referenced.
 See the Usage below for further required preconditions.